 How do I register for the COMLEX exams?

 Approval for COMLEX is processed automatically by the Registrar's Office prior to each level of the exam.
 If you are having problems scheduling your exam or you are not approved to take it, please contact the Registrar's office for help.
 Level 3 approval generally is processed within the first month after graduation.

-How do I enroll on the CHS campus?
+How do I enroll at OSU-CHS?

 How do I change my name?